MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVVMSetting.md

 ### -AllowHostPolicyMerge
 Specifies that the host firewall policy should be merged into the effective policy.

-This setting controls whether host firewall profile settings (DefaultInboundAction, DefaultOutboundAction, Enabled, AllowLocalFirewallRules) as well as host firewall rules (only rules which are IP 5-tuple based, i.e, not having any local conditions such as application) should be applicable to Hyper-V firewall.
+This setting controls whether host firewall profile settings (DefaultInboundAction, DefaultOutboundAction, Enabled, and AllowLocalFirewallRules) as well as host firewall rules (only rules that are IP 5-tuple based, that is, not having any local conditions such as application) should be applicable to Hyper-V firewall.

 Policy configurations may come from many stores.
 If this setting is True, the following order of precedence is used for determining the effective policy (highest priority to lowest priority):
 - Host Firewall Group Policy